 Practicum / CE

 Students in the GW MPH programs gain practical skills and knowledge through their practice experiences.
 It is important for MPH Maternal and Child Health graduates to feel confident in their skills and gain real-world experience during their studies.
-Students in the Maternal and Child Health MPH degree program complete both a Practicum and a Culminating Experience to practice their knowledge and skills in real-world settings.
+Students in the Maternal and Child Health MPH degree program complete both an Applied Practice Experience (practicum) and a Culminating Experience to practice their knowledge and skills in real-world settings.

-In the Department of Prevention and Community Health, the Practicum is designed to engage students in a Practice Activity—a planned, supervised, and evaluated experience in a public health organization.
+In the Department of Prevention and Community Health, the Applied Practice Experience (practicum) is designed to engage students in a Practice Activity—a planned, supervised, and evaluated experience in a public health organization.
 The Practice Activity can be related to either primary research or public health practice.
 It might include activities such as conducting literature reviews, writing proposals, designing ad campaigns, or collecting and analyzing data.

 The Culminating Experience (CE) integrates the knowledge and skills students acquire through their academic work and the Practice Activity.
 The CE, requires students to identify and define a specific public health issue and formulate hypotheses to address that issue.
 Students work with data obtained through either primary research or from an existing dataset.
 The process of proposal development, data analysis, interpretation, and extrapolation of the results culminates in a written report or manuscript and an oral presentation.